ISRI’s Recyclability Protocol to Start with Paper Products

 June 4, 2020

 (Washington, DC) – The recycling industry announced today a bold new undertaking to help solve the ongoing confusion in the marketplace over what products are or are not truly recyclable.
-The Institute of Scrap Recycling Industry (ISRI), serving as the voice of the recycling industry®, is developing a recyclability protocol and certification system for paper-based packaging products entering into the recycling stream.
+The Institute of Scrap Recycling Industries (ISRI), serving as the voice of the recycling industry®, is developing a recyclability protocol and certification system for paper-based packaging products entering into the recycling stream.
 Once developed, the protocol will be expanded to other products made from recyclable commodities.

 “Under the current system, there is no standard to determine a product’s recyclability from beginning to end, which is an obstacle for increasing packaging recycling rates,” said Robin Wiener, president of ISRI.
 “Products are labeled recyclable that are not, consumers are confused, and the residential recycling stream is weakened by excessive amounts of products and materials that do not belong.
 Having one, universal determination for recyclability created by the recyclers that collect and process the material, in coordination with the mills that consume it, will be an enormous step forward in the evolution of recycling.”